An Ayurvedic Guide to Taking Care of Your Skin During Winter

 Ayurveda has many herbs that are beneficial for the hair.
 Some of these herbs have formed an integral part of traditional hair care routines from ancient times.
 These herbs are used in Ayurveda to improve hair health.
 Some leading Ayurvedic herbs for hair are:

-- Bhringraj (Eclipta prostrata) is one of the most potent herbs that work on the hair roots to help promote the healthy growth of hair.
+- Bhringraj (Eclipta prostrate) is one of the most potent herbs that work on the hair roots to help promote the healthy growth of hair.
 It supports healthy and abundant hair growth, and hence is also known as Kesharaj or “king of the hair”.
-The benefits of this wondrous herb are the reason that it has been used since ancient times as the herbal hair care expert.
+The benefits of this wondrous herb are the reason that it has been used since ancient times as an herbal hair care expert.
 It helps maintain the hair’s natural color and luster.
 It is a coolant that helps to calm the mind.

 - Amalaki (Phyllanthus emblica) is rich in Vitamin C. Regular usage of Amalaki can help in maintaining the natural strength of the hair.
 It supports the normal digestive fire and maintains the natural health of the scalp.
 It has been traditionally used as a herbal support for hair health for premature graying as it is classified under “Vayasthapana” or anti-aging group in Ayurveda.